the-matrix/Slim-Dic-Example/README.md

 powerful form.
 Self validating and packed with those little extras that make XML a joy to use.
 If you really must use Yaml to define your DIC, then take a look at the supporting chippyash/slim-dic library and create a Builder that will handle Yaml.
-You might even consider contributing it to the repo!
+You might even consider contributing it to that repo!

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.
 You are not intended to include this